sage-code/eve/manual/overview.md

 One expression can span multiple lines.

-* The expression may be enclosed in parenthesis or quotation marks.
+* The expression may be enclosed in parenthesis or quotation marks;
-* Arithmetic expressions can terminate with operator and continue on next line.
+* Arithmetic expressions can use an operator to continue on next line;
-* EVE do not use the "continuation" operator like Python: "\\"

 **example**
 ```